jadecobra/python_tdd_exercises/FUNCTIONS.md

     )
     ```
     all the tests are still passing.
 The problem here is without the names the program is going to take the input data in the order we provide it so it is better to be explicit with the names.
-- let's add another test, this time with an unknown number of parameters and keyword arguments
+- let us add another test, this time with an unknown number of parameters and keyword arguments
     ```python
     self.assertEqual(
         functions.accepts_positional_and_keyword_arguments(